Tuesday, September 3, 2024

 Why not?
 Because almost all thinkers from the western past recognized that one can be enslaved in multiple ways.
 One particularly destructive kind of enslavement was to be slave to one’s own desires.
 Thus liberty, in the true formulation, includes freedom from being led around by the nose by one’s own urges and whims.
 An adult who self-defines by what he desires or what gives him kicks (whether money, or sexual behavior, or fame) is not free.

 Some of it is sophisticated.
 Certainly many of the cultural producers in question have high levels of “education.”
 But to the extent they continue to believe in ever-expanding self-definition and freedom, they’re shallow.
 They’re not asking the meaning of human being, the meaning of our being here, but rather planning the Next Thing.
-Because they assume we are heading somewhere, toward greater self-autonomy and justice and “liberation.”
-It’s a hollow utopianism that is too frantically busy to question itself.
-A narcissist in a hall of mirrors will never be liberated.
+Because they take it for granted that we are actually heading somewhere, toward greater self-autonomy and justice and “liberation.”
+It’s a hollow utopianism too frantically busy to question itself.
+A narcissist in a hall of mirrors.

 These points might clarify what I meant at the beginning by my different framework.
 I’m not looking at a shift of generations so much as a wider historical decline.
 What I see is the unfolding of a certain perversion in western ideas of what our liberty is, or what it’s for.